Healthcare in Canada: A timeline of significant events in Canadian healthcare

 The Constitution Act, 1867 (formerly called the British North America Act, 1867) did not give either the federal or provincial governments responsibility for healthcare, as it was then a minor concern.
 However, the Act did give the provinces responsibility for regulating hospitals, and the provinces claimed that their general responsibility for local and private matters encompassed healthcare.
 The federal government felt that the health of the population fell under the "Peace, order, and good government" part of its responsibilities.

 The Judicial Committee of the Privy Council ruled that the federal government had the responsibility of protecting the health and well-being of the population, and that the provinces had the responsibility of administering and delivering healthcare.

+The Alberta Health Insurance Act was an act passed by the Alberta Legislature in February 1935 in the last months of the United Farmers of Alberta government.
+It was the first provincial or federal health insurance law to provide some public funding for medical services.

 Before 1966, Veterans Affairs Canada had a large healthcare network, but this was merged into the general system with the creation of Medicare.
+The federal government passed the Medical Care Act in 1966 to cover doctor visits.
+Provinces signed on to it at various times - Alberta signing on in 1969.

 In 1975, Health Canada, which was then known as National Health and Welfare, established the National Health Research and Development Program.

 In 1977, cost-sharing agreement between the federal and provincial governments, through the Hospital Insurance and Diagnostic Services Act and extended by the Medical Care Act was discontinued.
 It was replaced by Established Programs Financing.
 This gave a bloc transfer to the provinces, giving them more flexibility but also reducing the federal influence on the health system.
 Almost all government health spending goes through Medicare, but there are several smaller programs.